-Dr. Chattopadhyay has served as the Associate Editor of AIAA Journal, Engineering Optimization and Inverse Problems in Engineering and is currently serving as the Associate Editor of the Computer Modeling in Engineering & Science, Journal of the American Helicopter Society, and Journal of Structural Durability and Health Monitoring.
-She has published over 165 archival journal papers and 350 other publications (conference papers, book chapters and NASA Technical Memorandum).
+Her research activities span from fundamental concept development to applied projects with immediate benefits to the industry.
+She has published over 200 journal papers and over 380 other publications (conference papers, book chapters, and NASA Technical Memorandum).
+Her research has led to several academic, research, best paper, and NASA Tech Brief awards.
 She is the recipient of several academic, research and best paper awards.
-She was inducted into the Georgia Institute of Technology Hall of Fame and received the Outstanding Engineering Alumni Award (1995).
+She received the Georgia Institute of Technology Council of Outstanding Young Engineer Award (1995) and the Distinguished Alumnus Award from the Indian Institute of Technology (IIT) (2013).
 She is the recipient of the Faculty Achievement Award – Excellence in Research, Arizona State University (2000).
-She received the 2013 Distinguished Alumnus Award from her alma mater, the Indian Institute of Technology (IIT).
 Dr. Chattopadhyay is a Fellow of American Institute of Aeronautics & Astronautics (AIAA) and a Fellow of American Society of Mechanical Engineers (ASME).